fbede/vlsid/README.md

 ## Note
 _A bug was discovered in v1.0.0 where the length of the id was 1 character longer than the length specified in the constructor.
 This has been fixed in this version.
-So to continue generating the same length of ids subtract the initial length by 1._
+So to continue generating the same length of ids you were using in v1.x.x subtract the length you used then by 1.
+If you did not specify a length in the constructor, the default length is 15._

 ```dart
 // v1.0.0